SUPERAndroidAnalyzer/SUPERAndroidAnalyzer.github.io/_drafts/super-0.4.0-release.md

 the JSON report if there is a program associated with `.json` file extension.
 If `--html` flag is provided, or no `--json` flag is present, it will open the HTML report.

-`--force` flag is now less aggresive.
+The `--force` flag is now less aggressive.
 It won't remove a JSON report if only the HTML report is being generated, and the othey way around: it won't remove the HTML report if only the JSON report is being generated.

 ## Development notes